pedalboard/pedalboard-hw/README.md

-# Pedalboard Audio/MIDI Processer Hardware
+# Open Pedalboard  Mainboard

-An open hardware for processing audio and/or MIDI data on a pedalboard.
+Mainboard for processing audio and/or MIDI data on a pedalboard.

 | Open Source Hardware | OSHWA Certification|
 |---|---|